 For complicated reasons, though taste is certainly included, most Europeans and Euro-Americans adopted maize but not nixtamalization (NEESH-ta-mal-i-zai-shun).
 This turned out to be for the worse for many.
 Not only does nixtamalization alter the taste of maize, but it also chemically changes the kernels, making several otherwise unattainable essential amino acids and B vitamins digestible for nonruminants, (i.e., humans and other non-grass eating animals).
 Thus, nixtamalization makes maize a food you can safely obtain 40% or more of your daily calories from and still live a happy, healthy life.
 Non-nixtamalized maize is not nutritionally complete, and a person receiving more than 40% of her calories from “raw” maize (that isn’t also accompanied by a complementary protein like beans) would suffer from chronic malnutrition.
 “Corn sickness” was a serious epidemic in many parts of the Old World after maize was adopted and incorporated into peasant diets, and was even an issue in the American South during the Great Depression when Euro-Americans and Americans alike, whose culinary knowledge of maize derived from the Old World, turned to maize as a dietary staple.

 I know all of this because hominy, and in particular the hominy foodway of the Eastern Woodlands, is my career.
-My name is Rachel Briggs and I am a PhD candidate in archaeology in the department of Anthropology at the University of Alabama.
-I specialize in the early history of the prehistoric Mississippian civic-ceremonial center of Moundville, located in west-central Alabama.
-I have spent several years researching all things hominy, and perhaps the most important thing I have learned is that not many people not only have no idea what hominy is, but even less about its long and important history.
-As a born and raised South Carolinian, I grew up with corn–from corn on the cob to grits, to numerous summer days spent shucking, shelling, stewing, and freezing corn for the winter, yet I had no idea what hominy was until three years ago when I began to ask what exactly people at Moundville were eating.
+My name is Dr. Rachel Briggs and I received my PhD in archaeology in the department of Anthropology at the University of Alabama.
+I am a foodways archaeologist, and my dissertation focused on the early social and culinary history of the prehistoric Mississippian civic-ceremonial center of Moundville, located in west-central Alabama.
+I study ceramics, cooking techniques, hominy and maize, and cultural perceptions of food.
+I have spent many years researching all things hominy, and perhaps the most important thing I have learned is that many people not only have no idea what hominy is, but even less know about its significant history.
+As a native South Carolinian with Carolinian parents, I grew up with corn–from corn on the cob to grits, to numerous summer days spent shucking, shelling, stewing, and freezing corn for the winter, yet I had no idea what hominy was until I began asking what exactly people at Moundville were eating.

 My research has led me to a number of interesting places: biographies and early colonial accounts, modern recipes, trendy restaurants, countless books on corn, and even my own experiments with recreating lost and as well as creating new hominy recipes.
 My hope is to help reignite both a culinary and historical interest in this important foodway.
 Hopefully, the information here will inspire you to try it for yourself, to maybe even make your own woodash lye (and perhaps weigh in on which trees have the best flavor) or grow your own heirloom flint maizes (there are so many with so many different subtle flavor and texture differences).
 Or, if you’re already familiar with hominy, to find new ways to incorporate this food into your own traditions.